patrickfuller/patrickfuller.github.io/_posts/2021-12-05-project-management.md

 Unfortunately, you just inherited a new project and team.
 It'll take you months to absorb enough literature to get up to speed, but your team needs you to act *today*.

+You've just been giving the blueprint to a boat and are being asked to build and sail it at the same time.

 What do you do?

-I'd like to answer this question today.
-I've been lucky to be in a position to help multiple new project managers get up to speed and have seen that day-one "everything's on fire" stress many times.
-You've just been giving the blueprint to a boat and are being asked to build and sail it at the same time.

 I will propose a methodology to get up to speed without blocking your team.
 First, we need to get you in the right mindset.
 Second, we need to work through your first day.
 Finally, we need to get you building the boat while sailing it through a healthy blend of doing and learning.

-Let's get started.

 ## Your mindset

 As a new manager, you may already be letting the title go to your head.
 You were promoted!
-You have direct reports!
-People around you are saying business jargon!
 Surely, you're on the right track.

 You should be proud of yourself, but let's slow it down.
 Take a deep breath and think through what you're now expected to do.